FYS4640 – Space Weather and Navigation Satellite Systems

 The course includes 45 hours of teaching (3 hours per week) over the entire semester.

-The course includes a project equivalent to one full week work load.
+The course includes a project assignment, which corresponds to 1 week of full-time work.

-final oral exam as 75% of the final grade.
+- Final oral exam which counts 75% towards the final grade.

 Examination support material